semrush/intergalactic/website/docs/components/select/select.md

 ### Search

-If user searches for something and clicks `Select all` or `Deselect all`, all found results will be selected or deselected.
+If user searches for something and clicks "Select all" or "Deselect all", all found results will be selected or deselected.
 Other values, those that have not been searched for, do not change their state.

-For example, if the user has selected the "Gunship" and then search for the "A" bands, then clicked `Select all`, three more visible bands will be selected.
+For example, if the user has selected the "Gunship" and then search for the "A" bands, then clicked "Select all", three more visible bands will be selected.
 As a result, four values will be marked as selected (three bands that started with "A" and the previously checked "Gunship").

 ![multiselect with search results](static/multiselect-something-found.png)

-Do not show `Select all` or `Deselect all` at the time when the user has searched and got no results.
+Do not show "Select all" or "Deselect all" at the time when the user has searched and got no results.

 ![multiselect with no data](static/multiselect-nothing-found.png)